Money Loves Us All

 -John Maloof, Oscar Nominee

-Vivian Maier's world-renowned photographs are currently sold by the prestigious Howard Greenberg Gallery in New York City.
-Non-Disclosure Agreements between the Estate of Vivian Maier, John Maloof, and presumably the Howard Greenberg Gallery, allow exclusive printing & selling rights of the posthumously famous Maier's work.
+Vivian Maier's world-renowned photographs are currently being sold by the prestigious Howard Greenberg Gallery in New York City.
+Non-Disclosure Agreements between the Estate of Vivian Maier, John Maloof, and presumably the Howard Greenberg Gallery allow exclusive printing & selling rights of the posthumously famous Maier's work.
 Maier's prints sell for roughly $3500 to $6000 at the Howard Greenberg Gallery.
+I also declined to enter into a Non-Disclosure Agreement with the Estate of Vivian Maier.

 "Formerly a photographer and founder of The Center for Photography in Woodstock in 1977, Howard Greenberg has been one of a small group of gallerists, curators and historians responsible for the creation and development of the modern market for photography" -howardgreenberg.com.

-Vivian Maier's world-renowned photographs are currently sold by the prestigious Howard Greenberg Gallery in New York City.
-Non-Disclosure Agreements between the Estate of Vivian Maier, John Maloof, and presumably the Howard Greenberg Gallery, allow exclusive printing & selling rights of the posthumously famous Maier's work.
+Vivian Maier's world-renowned photographs are currently being sold by the prestigious Howard Greenberg Gallery in New York City.
+Non-Disclosure Agreements between the Estate of Vivian Maier, John Maloof, and presumably the Howard Greenberg Gallery allow exclusive printing & selling rights of the posthumously famous Maier's work.
 Maier's prints sell for roughly $3500 to $6000 at the Howard Greenberg Gallery.
+I also declined to enter into a Non-Disclosure Agreement with the Estate of Vivian Maier.

 "Formerly a photographer and founder of The Center for Photography in Woodstock in 1977, Howard Greenberg has been one of a small group of gallerists, curators and historians responsible for the creation and development of the modern market for photography" -howardgreenberg.com.